benfgit/falcon-core-linux/docs/manual/datatypes.rst

 Data Types
 ==========

-The input and output ports on processor nodes only handle dedicated data types.
-To be able to connect an output port to an input port, their data types need to be compatible.
-For example, a processor that generates event data cannot be connected to a processor that expects multi-channel analog data.
-Falcon will make sure that a connection is valid before constructing the data flow graph.
+The data streams that flow from processor to processor consist of data packets that carry the data of interest (the payload), a source timestamp (when the data packet was generated) and (optionally) a hardware timestamp (original timestamp of the external hardware that generated the data).
+Each input and output port on processor nodes only handles dedicated types of data.
+For example, some processors operate on arrays of analog data.

 Data types in Falcon form a hierarchy from generic to specific.
 At the top of the hierarchy is the most generic data type "IData" that is the base for all